xdy/twodsix-foundryvtt/docs/docs.md

 ## Classic Traveller
 Can probably be done, but, I haven't tried it.
 If you have, tell us on the Discord what you needed to change!

-## Cepheus Deluxe
-To quote Marvin on the discord: "CE will probably get you closer to the correct settings.
-At least it gets the difficulty settings to match.
-The system will need to be changed to have lifeblood and stamina work correctly.
-Right now those two scores use strength and endurance.
-So, damage will affect your ability / roll modifiers.
-We are working to get traits added and an updated compendium made for CD.
-Please let us know what other issues you discover."
-Support for Traits was added to the system with version 0.8.14 Watch #615 for any progress on Lifeblood and Stamina.
-Compendiums for Cepheus Deluxe excluding ship, vehicle, and robot information are included with the system.

 ## General features that really should be documented somewhere:
 * A feature that's a bit too well hidden is that if you shift-click on skills or characteristics you automatically roll and Average difficulty roll without modifiers.
 This can be set as the default behavior in the settings (making shift-click instead open the full roll dialog).